Take your body where your spirit wants to go!

 Beautiful sunset view… Kula park is fantastic!

 All New!
-Every Sunday afternoon at 4:00 at Kula Park.
+Every Sunday afternoon at Kula Park.
 This class is learning the Dong (Yang) Style Long Form and meets for one and a half hours.
 As always, every class starts with wuji and qigong, but this class lasts a little longer and is very relaxed.
 Since we are starting out new, beginners are very welcome, yet with the extra time, experienced players will also enjoy this class.

 The park is just past the Kula fire station; see the map here.